Food hygiene guidelines

 Food hygiene certificate and method statement

-Any exhibitor that wishes to carry out food sampling will be required to provide a copy of their basic food and hygiene certificate (which must be dated within the previous three years) and a method statement.
+Any exhibitor carrying out food sampling will need to provide a copy of their basic food and hygiene certificate (which must be dated within the previous three years) and a method statement.

 TRAINING AND SUPERVISION